Keyport High School: Athletics

 The football program, led by Coach Michael "Chic" Ciccoteli is probably the school's most notable.
 For the 2002-03 the team was "On the Road," as the home field was under construction.
 The Keyport Red Raiders went on to play an undefeated season and win their state championship.
-The following season also proved successful.
 Every game was won except the championship, giving the team a 21–1 record for the 2002–03 and 2003–04 seasons.
 The football team has won the Central Jersey Group I state sectional championship in 1987, 1988, 1992, 1998, 1999 and 2002.
-The 1992 team finished the season with a 9-2 record after scoring the lone touchdown of the game in a 6-2 win against Dunellen High School for the Central Jersey Group I championship.
+The 1992 team finished the season with a 9–2 record after scoring the lone touchdown of the game in a 6–2 win against Dunellen High School for the Central Jersey Group I championship.
 The team won the Central Jersey, Group I state sectional title in 1999 with a 21–0 shutout of South River High School.
 The team repeated in 2002 with a 37–6 win against South River High School.

-The boys' basketball team took the Group II state championship in 1933, winning by a score of 26-22 in the championship game against a Cranford High School team that came into the finals with a 21-game winning streak.
-In 2004, the team won the Central Jersey Group I sectional championship, topping Piscataway Technical High School 53-40 in the final game of the tournament.
+The boys' basketball team took the Group II state championship in 1933, winning by a score of 26–22 in the championship game against a Cranford High School team that came into the finals with a 21-game winning streak.
+In 2004, the team won the Central Jersey Group I sectional championship, topping Piscataway Technical High School 53–40 in the final game of the tournament.

 The baseball team won the Central Jersey Group II sectional title in 1961.
-The team won the Central Jersey Group I state sectional championship in 2001 with a 10-0 win over Highland Park High School.
+The team won the Central Jersey Group I state sectional championship in 2001 with a 10–0 win over Highland Park High School.

 The field hockey team won the Central Jersey, Group I state sectional title in 1978 and 1979.

 The girls basketball team won the Group I title in 1983 (vs. New Providence High School) and 1995 (vs. Bogota High School).
-The 1983 team finished the season with a 24-5 record after winning the Group I state title by defeating New Providence by a score of 54-53 in the championship game played at the Rutgers Athletic Center.
-The 1995 team held off a rally by Bogota to win the Group I championship game by a score of 52-46 and advanced to the Tournament of Champions seeded sixth before falling to third-seeded Middle Township High School 46-37 in the quarterfinals to finish the season with a record of 21-6.
+The 1983 team finished the season with a 24–5 record after winning the Group I state title by defeating New Providence by a score of 54–53 in the championship game played at the Rutgers Athletic Center.
+The 1995 team held off a rally by Bogota to win the Group I championship game by a score of 52-46 and advanced to the Tournament of Champions seeded sixth before falling to third-seeded Middle Township High School 46–37 in the quarterfinals to finish the season with a record of 21–6.